 Personal readiness can be as simple as knowing the evacuation plan for your home area or keeping safety equipment at the ready - like a whistle and key light.
 It can be as elaborate as storing supplies at work for overnight stay and stocking the home pantry for a year.

-Learn more at Ready.gov at put your plan in place today.
+Learn more at the Official Government Preparation Guide for Emergencies to put your plan in place today.